 How Does Solar Financing Work?

-Owners are looking to make the switch to solar power, but they often find themselves at a loss as the initial cost of a solar panel is quite high.
+Owners are looking to switch to solar power, but they often find themselves at a loss as the initial cost of a solar panel is quite high.
 Solar panels are a great way to save on energy bills, but financing them can be hard.

 Here are three excellent solar financing options for you to consider: